TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - commit:
-svn status  # assuming just the expected landing files: svn commit -m"$previss (tb$prevnnn) public"
+svn status  # assuming just the expected landing files: svn commit -m"$previss (tb$prevnnn) public" svn diff ../Makefile # should be just testiss and crossref_iss, undo: svn revert ../Makefile

 === If there were hand edits in the crossref/dir2.process directory (hopefully not), have to take more care, as follows: